 Q 3.
 How much Indian currency can a person carry while going abroad ?Ans: A resident Indian can take Indian rupee outside India (other than to Nepal, Bhutan, Pakistan and Bangladesh) as currency notes up to an amount not exceeding Rs.
 25,000 per person.

-Q 5.
+Q 4.
 How much foreign exchange can be brought in while visiting India ?Ans: A person coming into India from abroad can bring with him foreign exchange without any limit.
-However, if the aggregate value of the foreign exchange in the form of currency notes, bank notes or travellers cheques brought in exceeds USD 10,000 or its equivalent and/or the value of foreign currency alone exceeds USD 5,000 or its equivalent, it should be declared to the Customs Authorities at the Airport in the Currency Declaration Form (CDF), on arrival in India.
+However, if the aggregate value of the foreign exchange in the form of currency notes, bank notes or travelers cheques brought in exceeds USD 10,000 or its equivalent and/or the value of foreign currency alone exceeds USD 5,000 or its equivalent, it should be declared to the Customs Authorities at the Airport in the Currency Declaration Form (CDF), on arrival in India.

-Q 6.
-Can one pay by cash full rupee equivalent of foreign exchange being purchased for travel abroad ?Ans: Foreign exchange for travel abroad can be purchased from an authorized person against rupee payment in cash below Rs.
+Q 5.
+Can one pay by cash (rupee) equivalent of foreign exchange being purchased to travel abroad ?Ans: Foreign exchange for travel abroad can be purchased from an authorized person against rupee payment in cash below Rs.
 50,000/-.
-However, if the sale of foreign exchange is for the amount equivalent to Rs 50,000/- and above, the entire payment should be made by way of a crossed cheque/ banker’s cheque/ pay order/ demand draft/ debit card / credit card / prepaid card only.
+However, if the sale of foreign exchange is for the amount equivalent to Rs 50,000/- and above, the entire payment must be received only by a crossed cheque/RTGS/NEFT drawn on the applicant’s bank account.